kyma-project/website/content/blog-posts/2019-06-14-extend-wordpress/index.md

 # Imagine your legacy application
 You probably have some applications you have to integrate with or extend it features, but you are not happy with it.
 You can have different reasons:
-- it requires writing code in the language you don't know, and for example you want to use only Golang or JavaScript
+- It requires writing code in the language you don't know, and for example you want to use only Golang or JavaScript.
 - It is possible to add a new feature to the application but it requires a complex redeployment process which is risky.
 - You just don't want to touch it because it is fragile and adding anything can make it unstable.
 - You want to write an extension which can be scaled independently of the application.

-# Wordpress as an example
+# WordPress as an example
 I prepared some example to help your imagination.
-The simple scenario with Wordpress as a legacy application.
-Imagine you are running some commerce site and you created a blog on wordpress showing product reviews and tests.
+The simple scenario with WordPress as a legacy application.
+Imagine you are running some commerce site and you created a blog on WordPress showing product reviews and tests.
 Now you want to engage your customers and you enabled comments in your blog posts.
 Users should see their comments immediately published, but you don't have time to moderate the content.
-The idea is to publish only positive comments automatically, and send other comments to some channel where customer service can react (slack channel will be used for that).
+The idea is to publish only positive comments automatically, and put other comments on hold.

-You could use Wordpress hook `comment_post` and implement a plugin in PHP.
+You could use WordPress hook `comment_post` and implement a plugin in PHP.
 But it won't work for me.
 I don't know PHP, and my team mates don't either.
-I would like to use external systems (text analytics, slack, maybe more in the future), and I don't want to deal with secrets and authorization flows in Wordpress side.
+I would like to use external systems (text analytics, slack, maybe more in the future), and I don't want to deal with secrets and authorization flows in WordPress side.
 Additionally, I want to utilize all modern DevOps practices and patterns, like [12 Factor App](https://12factor.net).
-In other words: me and my team want to do cool, cloud native stuff on top of Kubernetes, instead of be Wordpress maintainers.
+In other words: me and my team want to do cool, cloud native stuff on top of Kubernetes, instead of be WordPress maintainers.

 Of course, in this simple scenario microservices, Kubernetes, Service Mesh, and other tools would be overkill but the real-world use cases are more complex, and you can imagine how this initial flow can grow in the future.